jlomako/webscraper/README.md

 # webscraper
-gets content from website and writes result to csv file
+scheduled scraper that gets content from website and writes results to csv file